 COPYRIGHT STATEMENT: Materials in this course are copyrighted.
 They are intended for use only by students registered and enrolled in this course and only for instructional activities associated with and for the duration of the course.
 They may not be retained in another medium or disseminated further.
 They are provided in compliance with the provisions of the Teach Act.
 Students should be reminded to refer to the Use of Copyrighted Materials and "Fair Use Guidelines" policy in on the Clemson University website for additional information: https://clemson.libguides.com/copyright.

-MODIFICATION STATEMENT: The instructor reserves the right to modify any aspect of the syllabus at any time during the semester for reasons including but not limited to COVID-related situations.
-Updated:
+MODIFICATION STATEMENT: The instructor reserves the right to modify any aspect of the syllabus at any time during the semester and will notify the students of any modification.